 One of the fundamental components of TCP congestion control is that packet losses are used as indications of congestion.
 TCP halves its congestion window after any window of data in which one or more packets have been lost.
-With the addition of ECN to the IP architecture, routers would also be able to set a bit in the ECN field of the IP header as an indication of congestion.
+With the addition of ECN to the IP architecture, routers would be able to set a bit in the ECN field of the IP header as an indication of congestion, and end nodes would be able to use ECN indications as a second method for indicating congestion.
 However, the addition of ECN to the IP architecture would not eliminate congestion-related packet losses due to buffer overflow, and therefore would not allow end nodes to ignore packet losses as indications of congestion.

-For wired links, packet losses due to packet corruption instead of congestion are infrequent, at least in terms of their effect of congestion control [14]; this is not always the case for wireless links [6].
+For wired links, packet losses due to packet corruption instead of congestion are infrequent; this is not always the case for wireless links [6].
 While many wireless links use Forward Error Correction (FEC) and link-level retransmission to repair packet corruption, it is not always possible to eliminate all packet corruption in a timely fashion.